 At this year’s ELTJ Debate, Janet Enever (Umea University, Sweden) argued against the motion that ‘This house believes that Primary ELT does more harm than good‘.
 Janet shares her thoughts on some of the points that came out of the debate.
-You can watch the full recording of the debate on the IATEFL Online website, or catch up on the highlights in our Storify story of the event.
+Catch up on the highlights in our Storify story of the event.

 Firstly, I’d like to say how pleased I was to hear so many interesting and relevant points raised at the ELTJ Debate.
 Together, they provided fruit for a really valuable round table event – perhaps this would be a more productive format for developing shared understandings and creating networks than the adversarial stance of a debate.